-Breakfast is available for students to purchase from 7:35 to 7:48 a.m.
-No food is allowed outside of the Commons.
+Breakfast is available for students from 7:35 to 7:48 a.m.
+To promote cleanliness throughout the building and on the courtyard, students should consume all food in the Commons.
 Students are permitted to carry water bottles during the day (with some exceptions per specific classroom activities).

 CAMPUS HOURS and CLOSED CAMPUS

 Our campus hours for students depend on the days of the week and late start schedule.
 Doors open at 7:35 a.m. on Mondays through Thursdays, or at 9:05 a.m. on late start Fridays.
 Due to contractual guidelines and meeting commitments, no students will be allowed into the building prior to these times.
 Also, for the safety and security of our students, Risdon is a closed-campus school.
-This means that all students must stay on school grounds once they arrive at school, and remain on campus until the end of the school day, unless checked out through our attendance office.
-If a student leaves campus without authorization they will be recorded as truant and shadowed per district guidance, and will receive disciplinary consequences.
+This means that all students must stay on school grounds once they arrive at school and remain on campus until the end of the school day, unless checked out through our attendance office.
+On Monday-Thursday, all campus activities typically conclude by 4 p.m. at which point students are expected to depart via activity buses or family pick-up.
+If a student leaves campus without authorization they will be recorded as truant and shadowed per district guidance and will receive disciplinary consequences.

 DISTRIBUTION OF MERCHANDISE

-Selling, purchasing, or any form of distribution of merchandise on school property is prohibited.
-Any money or merchandise in a student’s possession that is determined to be linked to buying or selling on campus will be confiscated and given to the parent/guardian, with a corrective action assigned to the student.
+School-sponsored fundraisers and merchandise are the only authorized sales activity on campus.
+Students are prohibited from selling, purchasing, or any form of distribution of personal merchandise on school property.
+Any money or merchandise in a student’s possession that is determined to be linked to buying or selling personal items on campus will be confiscated and given to the family, with a corrective action assigned to the student.

 ELECTRONIC DEVICES (ANY AND ALL)

-Students will be allowed to use headphones to listen to music from their personal electronics during passing time and lunch, based on the guidelines below.
+For safety purposes, students must be able to hear staff directions throughout the school day.
 Parents needing to contact their student during the day should call the main office at (425) 204-2700 so the student can be notified.

 Any student choosing to bring any electronic device to school has the responsibility to follow these expectations:

-- Throughout the school day (7:35 to 4 p.m.), students may not electronically record, stream, or post anything to any website or social media service (SnapChat, Twitter, Instagram, Facebook, etc.) that allows such postings.
-If a student violates this expectation, the device may be confiscated and searched, the student’s parent/guardian will be contacted, and the student will receive a corrective action.
-Items will be returned to parents/guardians following any investigation.
+· In support of our anti-harassment policies and to promote a safe and welcoming learning environment, students may not electronically record, stream, text, or post anything to any non-school website or social media service (including Instagram, SnapChat, Twitter, Facebook, etc.) throughout the school day.
+If a student violates this expectation, the device may be confiscated and searched, the student’s family will be contacted, and the student will receive a corrective action.
+Items will be returned to families following any investigation.

-- Any disruption to our learning environment that stems from the use or misuse of an electronic device will be investigated, and the student(s) responsible will receive corrective action.
-Students’ devices will be confiscated and held in the main office until a parent/guardian may retrieve them after the end of the school day.
+· Any disruption to our learning environment that stems from the use or misuse of an electronic device will be investigated, and the student(s) responsible will receive corrective action.
+Students’ devices will be confiscated by administration or safety officer and held in the main office until a family may retrieve them after the end of the school day.
 In addition, repeated violations of these expectations will result in loss of the privilege of having access to these devices at all while at school.
-Please note: by bringing a cell phone or electronic device to school, the student and their parent/guardian consent to search of the device by administration based on reasonable suspicion as part of an investigation (Policy 3245).
+Please note: by bringing a cell phone or electronic device to school, the student and their family consent to search of the device by administration based on reasonable suspicion as part of an investigation (Policy 3245).
 In addition, if incidents related to inappropriate technology use occur, students are expected to follow all directions given, including handing the device to the staff member if/when requested.

 FOOD AND BEVERAGES

-During the school day, students are encouraged to carry water bottles with re-closable caps/lids, unless specifically prohibited per teacher direction based on the class’s learning activity.
+During the school day, students are encouraged to carry water bottles with closable caps/lids, unless specifically prohibited per teacher direction based on the class’s learning activity.
 Students should only bring individual portions of food for the school day (see Lunches section below).
-Any beverages other than water are prohibited, except at lunch.
+Any beverages other than water are prohibited in classrooms.
 Large bags of chips/candy/cookies or containers of baked goods are not allowed due to the disruption they create when students share them with other students.
 Also, energy drinks are prohibited at all times due to health/safety standards.
-Prior to 7:50 a.m., outside beverages (such as coffee, tea, hot chocolate) are allowed only in the commons, and must be disposed of at the warning bell (7:50 a.m.).
+Prior to 7:50 a.m., outside beverages (such as coffee, tea, hot chocolate) are allowed only in the Commons, and must be disposed of at the warning bell (7:50 a.m.).